Greater Sunda Islands: Demographics

 Sulawesi is the least populated island of the Greater Sundas.
 With a population of approximately 15 million (census date 2000), it accounts for only 8% of Indonesia's entire population.
 The population can be generally divided into two regions.
 A large group populate the South of Sulawesi, which is characterised by valleys and plains which have nutrient dense soils that are ideal for agriculture and living off the land.
 The other half of the large group lives in the North-East, within the Manado and Minahasa regions.
 Each of these regions populations are distinguished by their unique ethnic groups.
 The Buginese is the most prominent ethnic group, with approximately 3.5 million people.
 The Makassarese account for 1.5 million people, the Mandarese have 0.5 million people.
 Other primary ethnic groups include the Butonese, Toraja and Kahumanoan peoples.
 There are approximately 114 language dialects throughout Sulawesi, which culminate to form a branch of a Malayo-Polynesian language family.
 Each region and ethnicity generally has its own unique dialects and languages, some having multiple languages learnt to communicate with a range of different individuals and provinces.

 Across all ethnic groups, Islam is the most prevalent religion adhered to on the island, with approximately 80% of the population being Muslim.
 Specifically, Islam has been the predominant religion on Sulawesi since the 17th century.
 Christianity accounts for the majority of the rest of the religious profile, being more prominent throughout North Sulawesi.
 However, it can be assumed that the majority of Christians of the island are immigrants, as Islam has been ingrained into Sulawesi culture since its arrival in the 17th century.

 Sulawesi is heavily involved in agriculture, with the majority of Sulawesi people participating in agriculture as their primary source of income and way of life.
 Rice, sugarcane, coconut and coffee are the main crops farmed in Sulawesi.
 Sulawesi is able to contribute to the Republic of Indonesia's income by exporting these products internationally.
 Additionally, below the nutrient dense soils are nickel and iron, which are beginning to be mined for further trading.

 Landmarks

-Notable landmarks include Mount Mahawu, Tangkoko Batuangus Nature Reserve and Fort Rotterdam Makassar.
+Notable landmarks include Mount Mahawu, Tangkoko Batuangus Nature Reserve and Fort Rotterdam in Makassar.